-Portsmouth is a waterfront city situated on the beautiful South coast.
-Portsmouth Port is the most connected international port in the UK , providing passenger routes to France, Spain and the Channel Islands.
-The city has famously great shopping and leisure facilities at Gunwharf Quays.
-It is home to the major Queen Alexandra Hospital and award-winning Rowans Hospice.
+Portsmouth is a waterfront city that is situated on the beautiful South coast.
+Portsmouth Port is the most connected international port in the UK, providing passenger routes to France, Spain and the Channel Islands.
+The city has famously great shopping and leisure facilities at Gunwharf Quays and is home to the major Queen Alexandra Hospital and award-winning Rowans Hospice.

 Located on the South Coast, near the New Forest, Southampton is also a major port.
-The city is very green, devoting substantial areas to large parks which are well kept.
-There are a number of public areas where people can view the water and activity in the harbour.
-Southampton General Hospital is the largest hospital in Hampshire.
-Countess Mountbatten Hospice serves the city, delivery compassionate palliative care.
+The city is very green, devoting substantial areas to large, well kept parks.
+There are also a number of public areas where people can view the water and activity in the harbour.
+The city is served by the largest hospital in Hampshire, Southampton General Hospital, as well as Countess Mountbatten Hospice, which delivers compassionate palliative care.

 Basingstoke is an old market town in the North of Hampshire with great connections to London by rail, or by car on the M3.
-Nearby, is the popular accessible National Trust destination The Vyne, with a beautiful house and gardens.
-The town is home to Basingstoke and North Hampshire Hospital, which has an A&E department.
-St Michael’s hospice serves the local community and runs frequent events for the community to get involved in.
+There is a popular and accessible National Trust destination, The Vyne, nearby, with a beautiful house and gardens.
+The town is home to Basingstoke and North Hampshire Hospital, which has an A&E department, as well as St Michael’s hospice that serves the local community and runs frequent events for the community to get involved in.

 Isle of Wight

-The Isle of Wight is the second most populous island in the UK, located 2-5 miles of the South Coast.
-It is easily accessible by regular ferries from Lyminton, Southampton and Portsmouth.
-The island has resorts that have been holiday destinations since Victorian times, and is known for its mild climate, coastal scenery, and verdant landscape of fields, downland and chines.
+The Isle of Wight is the second most populous island in the UK.
+It is located 2-5 miles off of the South Coast, but is easily accessible by regular ferries from Lymington, Southampton and Portsmouth.
+The island has resorts that have been holiday destinations since Victorian times and is known for its mild climate, coastal scenery, and verdant landscape of fields, downland and chines.
 There is a buzzing elderly population, a major hospital and hospice.

 Average Hampshire Care Home Fees

-Hampshire county, and the wider South East region, is one of the most affluent parts of the country, and hence the average care cost here rises further than the national average of £33,852 (£47,320 including nursing care).
-The table below shows the average cost for a year’s care in the South East depending on the type of care you require.
+Hampshire county and the wider South East region is one of the most affluent parts of the country, so the average care cost here rises further than the national average of £37,237, or £51,700 including nursing care.
+The table below shows the average cost of a year’s care in the South East, depending on the type of care you require.